-When you’ve been engrossed in the SEO world so long it can be easy to forget that people may not actually have any idea what it is, what does it do for you and how does it work.
+When you’ve been engrossed in the SEO world for so long it can be easy to forget that people may not actually have any idea what it is, what does it do and how it works.

 Here at Digital Funnel HQ we contacted SEO experts from around the globe and put the question to them – What is SEO?

 “SEO (Search Engine Optimization) is a blanket term that refers to the processes and steps implemented to increase a website or page’s visibility on search engines such as Google and Bing.
 Ultimately, the goal is to make your website or specific page rank highly on these search engines and appear at the top of search results.
 It is an extremely complex field that involves a number of disciplines, such as web development, link-building, content creation, on-page optimization, user experience, and many more.”
 Harrison Sharrett, Digital Marketing and Content Manager at Offices.co

 “Search Engine Optimisation is the art and science of driving targeted website traffic to your site.
 When you search for something online, Organic search results are the web page listings that most closely match the user’s search query based on relevance.
 Also called “natural” search results, ranking high in the organic results is what SEO is all about.” – Deepak Shukla, founder of SERPWizz